Lost: Via Domus

-Lost: Via Domus, marketed as Lost: The Video Game in Europe, is a video game based on the ABC television series Lost.
+Lost: Via Domus, (Note: Means Lost: The Way Home) marketed as Lost: The Video Game in Europe, is a video game based on the ABC television series Lost.
 The game was released for the Microsoft Windows operating system, and the Xbox 360 and PlayStation 3 video game consoles in February 2008, after the third season of the series.
 In Via Domus, players control Elliott Maslow, a survivor of the plane crash that Lost revolves around.
 Although Elliott is not featured in the television series, the game contains many characters from the show, as well as many locations from Losts mysterious island.
 Some of the original cast of the series provided the voices for their characters, and the Lost composer Michael Giacchino created the score for the game.

 Plot

 The game is split up into seven "episodes".
 Each episode was plotted by the show's executive producers, Damon Lindelof and Carlton Cuse.
 The game's timeline coincides with the first 70 days portrayed in the television series.